 Compulsions are actions or behaviours that drive us to perform certain tasks brought about by obsessive thoughts.
-Some of those compulsions and obsessions won’t always affect us in our day-to-day life, but there will be those of us who will struggle, if we go on to develop the more serious of obsessions such as OCD (Obsessive Compulsive Disorder).
+Some of those compulsions and obsessions won’t always affect us in our daily life, but there will be those of us who will struggle, if we go on to develop the more serious of obsessions such as “OCD” (Obsessive-compulsive Disorder).

-Subconsciously, as we go about our daily lives, we carry traits that we may become obsessed about.
-For example if we see our parents pay particular attention to their hygiene; we’re more likely to go on to repeat those traits for ourselves.
+Our childhood and stressful situations can be responsible for our compulsions and obsessions.
+As we go about our daily lives, we will carry traits that we may become obsessed about.
+For example, if we see our parents pay particular attention to their hygiene, we’re more likely to go on to repeat those traits for ourselves.
 Biological factors may also play a small part.
-If a parent has a problem with a compulsion or an obsession, there is a small chance that we will go on to experience compulsions and obsessions too.

 As with all medical conditions, if it’s impossible to live your life successfully, then it’s advisable to get professional help.